LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 #### VOP Definitions
 * A VOP definition contains the elements that make up a particular variety of VOP.
-  * For example, the VOP-GMC-ELECT definition describes how GMC elections take place.
+  * For example, the VOP-GMC-MEMBERSELECT definition describes how GMC elections take place.
 * A VOP definition MUST include the elements defined in the VOP Elements section of this specification.
 * A VOP definition SHOULD follow the template defined in the VOP Definition Template section of this specification.
 * If use of the VOP framework is deemed appropriate, a VOP definition MUST be included in the RPIP in which the process is described.

 #### VOP Instances
 * A VOP instance is an instanciation of a VOP definition.
-  * For example, VOP-GMC-ELECT-1 is a GMC election, with candidates, a vote, results, etc.
+  * For example, VOP-GMC-MEMBERSELECT-1 is a GMC election, with candidates, a vote, results, etc.
 * When a VOP instance is triggered, it SHALL be assigned the next free ID number by the responsible party.
   * ID numbers are unique per VOP definition, start at 1, and increment by 1.
   * VOP ID's MUST be appended to the VOP code with a hyphen.

 #### VOP Records
 * A VOP record contains the result of a concluded VOP instance.
-  * For example, the results of VOP-GMC-ELECT-1 formatted into the appropriate record section.
+  * For example, the results of VOP-GMC-MEMBERSELECT-1 formatted into the appropriate record section.
 * A VOP record section MUST be included in the RPIP in which a VOP is defined.
   * The VOP record section SHOULD follow the template defined in the VOP Record Template section of this specification.
 * When a VOP instance concludes, its outcome MUST be recorded in the appropriate VOP record section by the RPIP Editors.